Posted on October 28, 2013

-“Personalized” firearms, also known as “smart” guns, incorporate technology preventing their use except by authorized users.
-Personalized guns are designed to prevent shootings, both intentional and unintentional, by children and other unauthorized users.
+“Personalized” firearms, also known as “smart” or “owner-authorized” guns, incorporate technology preventing their use except by authorized users.
+Personalized guns are designed to prevent shootings, both intentional and unintentional, by children, thieves, and other unauthorized users.
 A 2003 study analyzing data from seven years of unintended firearm deaths or deaths of undetermined intent found that 37% of the deaths could have been prevented by a smart gun.1 Personalized guns also render firearms useless to criminals who gain access to law enforcement weapons during the course of an arrest or other encounter.2

-For research and statistics regarding child and unauthorized access to guns, which would be prevented by personalized firearms, see our Safe Storage Policy Summary.
+For research and statistics regarding child and unauthorized access to guns, which would be prevented by personalized firearms, see our summary on Safe Storage & Gun Locks.

 The technology incorporated into personalized firearms can generally be divided into two categories: token-based technologies and biometric technologies.
 Token-based technologies require the use of an additional item, such as a ring or watch, to activate the firearm, and include radio frequency and magnetic identifiers.
 Biometric technologies utilize unique features of individuals to identify the user of a gun, including fingerprints and grip recognition.3

 In response to an order from President Obama, the National Institute of Justice (“NIJ”) produced a report in June 2013 evaluating the readiness of personalized firearm technology.
-The report found that, although personalized guns are not yet available commercially, numerous prototypes have been created, and at least three models of these firearms could be described as “commercializable,” or “production-ready.”4 According to the report, two makers of personalized handguns plan to bring them to the U.S. market in 2013: the Armatix iP1, which includes a handgun and a watch containing a radio frequency identifier that the user must wear to activate the handgun.5
+The report found that, although personalized guns were not yet available commercially, numerous prototypes have been created, and at least three models of these firearms could be described as “commercializable,” or “production-ready.”4 At least one personalized handgun system entered the U.S. market in 2013: the Armatix iP1, which includes a handgun and a watch containing a radio frequency identifier that the user must wear to activate the handgun.5

 Americans support requirements that firearms incorporate user-recognition technology.
 A 2001 survey found that 73.6% of Americans favor a requirement that all new models of handguns be personalized.6